 Before authorization, all vaccines have to go through preclinical and three phases of clinical trials.
-Although the vaccines are developed at record speed, no compromise is made on ensuring their safety and efficacy; before authorization, and all vaccines have to go through preclinical and three phases of clinical trials.
+Although the vaccines are developed at record speed, no compromise is made on ensuring their safety and efficacy.

 The following three things have made it possible for the vaccines to be developed so quickly while still being high quality and safe: